harinisiva1203-art/citizen-voice/README.md

 Citizen Voice is a role-based civic issue reporting platform that connects citizens, authorities, and municipal employees to improve issue reporting, tracking, and resolution.

-This project is built as a hackathon MVP focusing on user flow, role separation, and usability.

 How to Run :